4dn-dcic/fourfront/docs/public/metadata-submission/excel_submission.md

 Some fields in a Sheet for an Item may contain references to another Item.
 These may be of the same type or different types.
 Examples of this type of field include the *‘biosource’* field in Biosample or the *‘files’* field in the ExperimentHiC.
 Note that the latter is also an example of a list field that can take multiple values.

 You can reference an item in the excel workbooks using one of four possible ways: UUID, accession, lab-specific alias, or item-type-specific identifier.
-More information about these four identifiers is provided in the [Using aliases](#using-aliases) section below.
+More information about these four identifiers is provided in [Using aliases](/help/getting-started#referencing-existing-objects).

 ### Field(s) with subobjects